go-gst/go-gst/README.md

  - More examples would be nice.

- - Support for writing GStreamer plugins via the bindings.
-This is currently a work in progress on the `plugin-experimentation` branch.
+ - Support for writing GStreamer plugins via the bindings is still a work-in-progress.
+At the very least I need to write more plugings to find more holes.

+    - SWIG could be used to fix the need for global interfaces to be matched to C callbacks (most notably the `URIHandler` currently).
+The limitation present at the moment is URIHandlers can only be implemented ONCE per plugin.